garystafford/streaming-sales-generator/README.md

 ## Background

-Every time you want to explore a new streaming technology or create a streaming demonstration, first you must first find an adequate data source or create a new source each time.
+Every time you want to explore a new streaming technology or create a demonstration, you must first find an adequate data source or create a new source.
 Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with BI and dashboarding tools.
 Additionally, the data should a degree of predictability, possess a certain level of randomness without being completely random, and conversely, not result in uniform distributions of data over time.